OpenPrinting/openprinting.github.io/_pages/achievements.md

 ESP Ghostscript also got an improved, easier to control build system based on autoconf and I added a patch from Mandrake which made the X11 output device dynamically loadable, so that the same binary executable of Ghostscript can be used in both desktop and headless server systems.

-In May 2006, the Ghostscript developers announced that from version 8.54 on they will merge the former commercial, leading-edge (AFPL) and the free GPL development branch, which was only based on the previous major rlease, and so doing the leading-edge developemnt as free software, usable by the Linux distributions.
+In May 2006, the Ghostscript developers announced that from version 8.54 on they will merge the former commercial, leading-edge (AFPL) and the free GPL development branch, which was only based on the previous major release, and so doing the leading-edge developemnt as free software, usable by the Linux distributions.

 > [**Ghostscript leading edge is now GPL!**](https://web.archive.org/web/20161003082642/http://ghostscript.com/News.html)
 > Posted 7 Jun 2006 by raph